mmore21/hips/README.md

 ## Requirements

-Python 3 is required to run the program.
-The following packages are also required (available on PyPI):
+Python 3 and pipenv are required to install install the requirements:

 * cryptography
 * pythonping

-Wireshark, tcpdump, or an alternative packet analyzer will be required to capture the ping sent over the network.
+If not using the automated sniffer, a packet analyzer such as Wireshark or tcpdump will be required to capture the ping sent over the network.

 ## License